Daniyal-programmer/novin-stationery/README.md

 # novin-stationery
-this website is an coding website and it has some little problems in its backend and frontend
+this website is an coding website its back_end codes by python,flask,mysql its front_end codes by html,css,js